lipupini/lipupini/README.md

 Email apps@dup.bz if you'd like a point of contact or post in [discussions](https://github.com/instalution/lipupini/discussions) or [issues](https://github.com/instalution/lipupini/issues)!
 If you begin to find any aspect frustrating or feel that it should be done in a different way, please reach out.

+If you want to use Liputini for your artist portfolio or business website, I will support your effort.

 ## Acknowledgements

 Markdown parser: https://parsedown.org